elliotshannon/BSTSAE/README.md

-# Bayesian Spatio-Temporal SAE Visualization
+# Bayesian Spatio-Temporal Small Area Estimation

 This repository contains code to run a **Bayesian Spatio-Temporal Small Area Estimation (SAE)** model and generate visualizations.
 The model example estimates county-level carbon density over time (2008–2021) for California, incorporating spatial/temporal structure and quantifying uncertainty.
 See the [arXiv Preprint](https://doi.org/10.48550/arXiv.2503.08653) for more details.